Welcome to the Walgreens International Pharmacist Resource Center.

 When is an amended H-1B petition necessary?

-If there is a change in job location, and/or there is a significant change in job duties and responsibilities, including promotions, an amended petition may need to be filed with the INS.
+If there is a change in job location, and/or there is a significant change in job duties and responsibilities, including promotions, an amended petition may need to be filed with the USCIS.

 If an individual is currently in H-1B status with another employer, can he start work at Walgreens immediately?

 A recently enacted law allows for the portability of H-1B visa classification.
 If the individual currently holds H-1B visa classification with another employer, he can begin work at Walgreens when two conditions are met.
-The U.S. Department of Labor must certify the Labor Condition Application for a current period of validity date, and Walgreens H-1B petition on behalf of the individual must be filed with the Immigration and Naturalization Service.
+The U.S. Department of Labor must certify the Labor Condition Application for a current period of validity date, and Walgreens H-1B petition on behalf of the individual must be filed with USCIS.
 Employment authorization shall continue until the new petition is adjudicated.
 If the new petition is denied, such employment authorization will discontinue.

 If the individual is currently in another nonimmigrant visa classification (other than H-1B) with another employer, can she start work at Walgreens immediately?